Arvin Slagter

 Arvin Slagter (born 19 September 1985) is a Dutch basketball player who plays for the Netherlands men's national 3x3 team.
+Slagter became an Olympic champion in Paris 2024 with the Netherlands.

 Slagter also played for several other Dutch 5vs5 teams in his career, including Rotterdam, Bergen op Zoom, Leiden and Groningen.
-Slagter usually plays the point guard or shooting guard position and is also a member of the Dutch national basketball team since 2006.
+Slagter usually plays the point guard or shooting guard position and is also a member of the 5vs5 Dutch national basketball team since 2006.
 He is currently a member of the 3X3 Dutch National Team.
 Slagter is the all-time leader in assists (1,614) in the Dutch Basketball League.

 Career

 Rotterdam (2003–2007)

 Slagter played his first seasons for Rotterdam Basketbal.
 In 2006 he was named the MVP under 23.

 West-Brabant Giants (2007–2010)

 Slagter left Rotterdam in 2007 for WCAA Giants in Bergen op Zoom.
 In 2010 he reached the DBL Finals with the Giants.

 ZZ Leiden (2010–2013)

 After the 2009–10 season Slagter went to Leiden to play for Zorg en Zekerheid Leiden.
 In three seasons with Leiden he won the DBL twice, the Dutch Supercup twice and the NBB Cup once.